 Apple Cinnamon Monkey Bread ~If you love apples and desserts with apples in them, I think you’ll love this recipe!
 It’s a decadent, rich tasting sweet monkey bread.
 It makes a wonderful brunch treat or dessert and perfect for the holidays.
 One skinny serving has 196 calories, 7 grams of fat and 6 Weight Watchers POINTS PLUS.
 So easy to make and freezes great.
+For more apple recipes see An Apple A day.

-- Cooking spray (with flour in it)
+- Cooking spray with flour in it

-- 3 cups apples, peeled and diced small
+- 3 cups apples peeled and diced small

 - 2 tablespoons sugar